bonghwanoh/CP-scheduling/README.md

 Then, you can use CP-scheduling when mptcp enables 'fullmech' state.
 This means default version is cannot applied after the patch is applied.

+Bong-Hwan and Oh Jaiyong Lee, all rights reserved